Dog Eye Discharge Home Remedies [Home Care Guide]

 • Light sensitivity

-Glaucoma is caused by excessive pressure in the eye and can be discerned in several ways.
-Cloudy eyes, bulging eyes, and excessive tearing are all symptoms of Glaucoma.
-This ailment can cause serious pain which may require surgery.
+Glaucoma is caused by excessive pressure in the human eye and can be discerned in several ways.
+Cloudy eyes, bulging eyes, and excessive tearing are all symptoms of glaucoma.
+This ailment can cause serious pain, possibly requiring surgery.
+Light-coated pups often generate a reddish-brown discharge around the corner of their eyes.

-Often, light-coated pups generate a reddish-brown discharge around the corner of their eyes.
-Tears contain a pigment called porphyrin that turns reddish-brown when exposed to air for extended periods of time.
+Tears contain a pigment called porphyrin that turns reddish-brown when exposed to air for extended periods.
 This reddish-brown eye discharge is normal and shouldn't cause any concern.

 Since your furry friend should naturally produce eye discharge, there should be no need to try and prevent it.
-If your pup has an alarming amount of discharge, it may be that your dog’s eyes have been exposed to an excessive amount of debris such as dust or sand.

-Owners can make sure their dog's eyes are shielded on notably windy days from sand, dust, and pollen by keeping them indoors or fitting them with doggy goggles.
+If your pup has an alarming amount of discharge, it may be that your dog's eyes have been exposed to an excessive amount of dog food such as dust or sand.
+Owners can make sure their dog's eyes are shielded on notably windy days from sand, dust, and pollen by keeping them indoors or fitting them with dog goggles.

 Goggles also work well for pups who like to peek their head out of car windows.
 Dogs that scratch themselves more often may be prone to scratching their face and causing irritation to the eye.
 Luckily there are some helpful home remedies for itchy dogs too.
 Sometimes, an increase in eye discharge can signal the arrival of allergies.
 Just like humans, dogs can develop allergies later in their life.

-For dogs, allergies can result in hives, watery eyes, inflammation, breathing issues, and more.
-Providing eye drops or allergy medication can help prevent eye discharge in this situation.
+For dogs, allergies can result in hives, watery eyes, eye inflammation, breathing issues, and more.
+So how to treat dog eye infection without vet Providing eye drops or allergy medication can help prevent eye discharge in this situation.
 Trimming the hair around your pup's eye may also ease irritation in the area.
 Owners should attempt to avoid the introduction of foreign bodies to their pup's eyes.

 Many times we allow our dogs to stick their heads out the car window while driving.
 Dust, dirt, sand, pollen, seeds, and other foreign objects can fly into your dog's eyes while its head is out the window.
-While we are not recommending that you never allow your dog to hang its head out the window, limiting this behavior may help a pup suffering from eye irritation.
+While we are not recommending that you never allow your dog to hang its head out the window, limiting this behavior may help a pup suffering from eye irritation due to allergen.

 Regular Cleaning